-The Arts Management program of Sotheby’s Institute of Art at Claremont Graduate University provides students with the tools to manage, facilitate, and evaluate work in the visual and performing arts.
-Blending an arts and humanities sensibility with cutting-edge business savvy, the program emphasizes applied leadership studies in administration, finance, and programming.
-Now 14 years in existence, graduates of the program pursue fulfilling careers in arts nonprofits and social enterprises, public agencies and foundations, arts collectives and creative communities.
+The Master of Arts Management program at Claremont Graduate University provides students with the tools to create, facilitate, and evaluate work in the visual and performing arts.
+With applied skills in administration, finance, and programming, graduates of the Arts Management program emerge prepared for fulfilling careers in nonprofits and social enterprise, public agencies and foundations, arts collectives and creative communities.

 To learn more about the program click here.

 The core courses provide a foundation in business and management skills essential to careers in the creative industries.
 Our personalized, seminar-style learning environment begins with coursework in art management dynamics, public policy, evaluation, marketing and communications, fundraising, and strategic planning.
 The core is fortified by elective courses and extracurricular programs that speak to student passions and career goals.
 Arts Management students also benefit from access to the full curriculum of the MA in Art Business, and graduate courses offered through the Claremont Graduate University including the Drucker School of Business and the School of the Arts and Humanities.

 The Arts Management Practicum supports students to identify, shape, and fulfill an applied project in an area of their interest.
 The capstone process combines direct service to the field of the arts and culture with rigorous critical thinking and social inquiry.
 Students gain hands-on experience, expand their professional networks, and grow as creative thinkers and qualified arts management professionals.